cloudflare/workers-docs/content/sites/ignore-assets.md

 If you want to include only a certain set of files or directories in your `bucket`, you can add an `include` field to your `[site]` section of `wrangler.toml`:

 ```toml
 [site]
 bucket = "./public"
 entry-point = "workers-site"
 include = ["included_dir"] # must be an array.
 ```

 Wrangler will only upload files or directories matching the patterns in the `include` array.

 ### Excluding files/directories

 If you want to exclude files or directories in your `bucket`, you can add an `exclude` field to your `[site]` section of `wrangler.toml`:

 ```toml
 [site]
 bucket = "./public"
 entry-point = "workers-site"
 exclude = ["excluded_dir"] # must be an array.
 ```

-Wrangler will ignore files or directories matching the patterns in the `exclude` array when uploading assets to Wrangler.
+Wrangler will ignore files or directories matching the patterns in the `exclude` array when uploading assets to Workers KV.

 ### Include > Exclude